cakephp/docs/en/development/routing.rst

 #.
 The REQUEST\_METHOD header

-The \_method POST variable is helpful in using a browser as a REST client (or anything else that can do POST easily).
+The \_method POST variable is helpful in using a browser as a REST client (or anything else that can do POST).
 Just set the value of \_method to the name of the HTTP request method you wish to emulate.